FAQ on Graduate Admissions

 We do not offer recruitment fellowships or scholarships to MA students.
 We appoint a limited number of MA students to TA positions; however, TA positions are not guaranteed.
 In addition to funding availability, factors involved in selecting TAs include prior work experience and skills possessed, existing knowledge of course content, and degree of fit for the particular course.
 TAs can be employed to work either 10 or 20 hours per week during the semester.
 In most cases, MA TA appointments typically are for spring semester of their first year and/or fall semester of their second year.
 Many MA students are able to find other employment opportunities elsewhere on campus; many departments regularly solicit calls for Teaching Assistants and Graduate Assistants across campus.

-Our MA Program of Work will give you an idea of the sequence of courses for students in the MA program.
-You may also find our recent graduate seminar descriptions helpful, as they illustrate the breadth of subject matter in our graduate courses:
+Find information about the prgoram of studey for the MA in Media Studies.
+You may also find our course descriptions helpful, as they illustrate the breadth of subject matter in our graduate courses.

 Questions about PhD, with a concentration in Media Studies